Why Do Golf Balls Have Dimples & How Many Are There?

 So, how exactly do dimples make a golf ball fly farther?

 “A golf ball has dimples to reduce wind resistance or aerodynamic drag, Quintavalla said in a USGA profile on golf ball dimples.
 “When you reduce it, you can make golf balls go a lot farther.”

 Most dimples measure just one-fifteenth of a millimeter, and while the USGA has regulations for almost every other element of a golf ball, there are no regulations on how many dimples a golf ball can have, or what shape or size they are.
 This allows manufacturers to experiment with different counts, patterns, and shapes of their dimples.

 For example, Callaway has used a hexagonal dimple for years.
 In 2021, Bridgestone released the e12 Contact golf ball with raised centers in its dimples.
 The Titleist Pro V1, one of the most popular golf balls ever created, features 352 dimples, while its sibling, the Pro V1x, has 328 dimples.

 Dimples also impact a shot’s lift.
 Deeper dimples will result in a lower-flying ball, while a ball with shallower dimples will fly higher.

 Early golf balls consisted of leather balls filled with boiled goose feathers.
 This method was used for hundreds of years.
 It was not until 1845 that golf balls were made from the gum of a Malaysian sapodilla tree.
-These "gutta-percha" balls were completely smooth that could travel much farther distances than the leather pouch golf ball.
+These "gutta-percha" balls were completely smooth and could travel much farther than the leather pouch golf ball.
 However, golfers quickly realized that the ball handled better and traveled even farther after it had been used, and thus dented and scuffed, a few times.

 During the 1930s, the use of dimpled golf balls became standard and the outside of golf balls has changed very little since then.